 - 3.10.1 The institution's recent financial history demonstrates financial stability.
-(Financial stability) - 3.10.2 The institution provides financial profile information on an annual basis and other measures of financial health as requested by the Commission.
-All information is presented accurately and appropriately and represents the total operation of the institution.
-(Submission of financial statements) - 3.10.3 The institution audits financial aid programs as required by federal and state regulations.
-(Financial aid audits) - 3.10.4 The institution exercises appropriate control over all its financial resources.
-(Control of finances) - 3.10.5 The institution maintains financial control over externally funded or sponsored research and programs.
+(Financial stability) - 3.10.2 The institution audits financial aid programs as required by federal and state regulations.
+(Financial aid audits) - 3.10.3 The institution exercises appropriate control over all its financial resources.
+(Control of finances) - 3.10.4 The institution maintains financial control over externally funded or sponsored research and programs.
 (Control of sponsored research/external funds)